Nonperturbative Waveguide Quantum Electrodynamics: Summary and Discussions

 \section{Summary and Discussions}

 We analyzed equilibrium and dynamical properties of light-matter systems consisting of quantum emitters strongly interacting with quantized electromagnetic continuum in the nonperturbative regimes, including the previously unexplored deep and extremely strong coupling regimes.
 There, traditional theoretical approaches utilizing the Coulomb or PZW gauges are no longer sufficient, since substantial light-matter entanglement invalidates truncations of emitter/photon levels in these gauges.
 We resolved this problem by using the unitary transformation~\eqref{unitary} that asymptotically disentangles emitter and photon degrees of freedom in the strong-coupling limit; this new frame of reference then enabled us to construct an accurate theoretical framework at any finite interaction strengths.
-Our formulation puts no limitations on the light-matter coupling and allows for consistently analyzing the entire coupling region of waveguide QED systems at both qualitative and quantitative levels.
+Below we summarize our key findings.